The Expanding Scope of AI Safety

+At Better Prompt, we translate these high-level principles into practical security measures.
 Prompt filtering acts as a vital security gateway by screening interactions before they reach the model or before the model's response is shown to the user.
-Techniques like input validation use regular expressions and semantic analysis to block known malicious strings or identify suspicious intent like jailbreaking.
+Techniques like input validation use semantic analysis to block known malicious strings or identify suspicious intent like jailbreaking.

 | Technique | Purpose | Examples |